 British Columbia wine region, particularly the Okanagan Valley, is renowned for stunning landscapes and exceptional wines.
 With its diverse terroir and microclimates, British Columbia is becoming a key player in the global wine industry.

-Ontario wine region, centred around the Niagara Peninsula, embodies a rich tapestry of terroir and craftsmanship.
-From the shores of Lake Ontario to the picturesque vineyards of Prince Edward County, Ontario’s winemakers craft a diverse array of wines, from elegant Chardonnays to robust Cabernet Francs.
+Ontario wine region is centred around the Niagara Peninsula.
+From Lake Ontario’s shores to Prince Edward County’s picturesque vineyards, Ontario’s winemakers craft a diverse array of wines, from elegant Chardonnays to robust Cabernet Francs.

-Nestled along the scenic shores of the Atlantic, Nova Scotia’s wine region is a hidden gem.
-From the rolling hills of the Annapolis Valley to the coastal breezes of the South Shore, Nova Scotia’s winemakers harness the unique maritime climate to produce wines of exceptional character and charm.
+Nova Scotia’s wine region is nestled along the scenic shores of the Atlantic.
+From the rolling hills of the Annapolis Valley to the coastal breezes of the South Shore, winemakers harness the unique maritime climate to produce wines of exceptional character.

 Quebec